michael-isichenko/plot/readme.md

 ## Implementation notes

 `plot` loads input data into a pandas dataframe using `pandas.read_csv`.
-The reason for using `pandas` is that parsing and tokenizing by `read_csv` is faster than pure python.
+The reason for using `pandas` is that parsing and tokenizing by `read_csv` is faster than in pure python.
 Support for alignment/merging of data from multiple files is also a plus.
-When gnuplot backend is used, the data (after any smoothing or other processing) is saved to a `tempfile` passed to gnuplot executed via `subprocess`.
+When the gnuplot backend is used, the data (after any smoothing or other processing) is saved to a `tempfile` passed to gnuplot executed via `subprocess`.
 The gnuplot script can be viewed using `--verbose` option, and the temporary file can be kept (`--keeptmp`) for debugging.

 ## Installation